 We place a strong emphasis on numeracy skills.
 It is important that children understand the concepts that are being taught and mental maths strategies are therefore promoted and implemented throughout the school.
-Initially all numbers are taught with the aid of concrete materials to assist in the understanding of number bonds.
-Only when a child is confident in his/her number bonds will he/she begin working in the abstract.
+All number ocncepts are taught with the aid of concrete materials to assist in promoting real understanding of number bonds.
+We encourage the use of concrete materials, even in the latter stages of primary, to allow children to demonstrate their thinking and apply their learning in novel ways.

-Other mathematical concepts such as measure, money, shape, position and movement, and information handling are taught throughout all stages.
+All mathematical concepts such as measure, money, shape, position and movement, and information handling are taught throughout all stages.
 A variety of programmes for problem solving and enquiry are used throughout the school.
 We also have a programme for shape, position and movement and use programmable toys and games to make learning more active.
-Additional cluster working has allowed staff to assess understanding of the application of skills in unfamiliar contexts and this will be further developed over the coming years.